Actors Who Ruined Their Career In A Matter Of Seconds

 Michael Richards

-Actors that dabble in the minefield of stand-up comedy need to ensure that their routine isn't going to negatively impact their career on-screen, though one thing you can never fully predict is the influence of hecklers.
+Actors who dabble in the minefield of stand-up comedy need to ensure that their routine isn't going to negatively impact their career on-screen, though one thing you can never fully predict is the influence of hecklers.
 When Michael Richards of "Seinfeld" found himself in a battle of wits with a member of his audience during a live show in 2006, he made a split-second decision that destroyed his career in an instant.
 Richards responded to the man's criticism with a series of racial slurs, demanding that the African-American customer be thrown out of the club, reports The Washington Post.

-A video of the incident soon found its way online, showing Richards stopping his show mid-monologue and turning on the audience member, telling him that "Fifty years ago they'd have you hanging upside down with a f*****g fork up your a**."
+A video of the incident soon found its way online, showing Richards stopping his show mid-monologue and turning on the audience member, telling him that "fifty years ago they'd have you hanging upside down with a f*****g fork up your a**."
 There were audible gasps in the room as the incensed actor then repeatedly used the N-word, despite the man shouting back that the language was uncalled for.
 The comedian left the stage without finishing his routine.

 Richards appeared via satellite on the "Late Show with David Letterman" to apologize for his outburst, telling the nation that he was "deeply sorry" about what happened and insisting that he wasn't actually a racist.
-It didn't do him any good; his career since has been limited to the occasional token TV appearance.
+It didn't do him any good; his career since has mostly been limited to the occasional token TV appearance.

 Tila Tequila

 Tila "Tequila" Nguyen began her questionable path to fame by becoming one of the earliest recognized social media celebrities, graduating from the most popular person on MySpace to one of the most unpopular personalities in recent history.
-MTV saw fit to capitalize on her online fanbase by giving Tequila her own dating show, "A Shot at Love with Tila Tequila" in 2007, and she made her first film appearance (as a Hooters Girl in "I Now Pronounce You Chuck and Larry") that same year, though it all came crashing down after bizarre posts on her website sympathizing with Adolf Hitler, as per The Hollywood Reporter.
+MTV saw fit to capitalize on her online fan base by giving Tequila her own dating show, "A Shot at Love with Tila Tequila," in 2007, and she made her first film appearance (as a Hooters Girl in "I Now Pronounce You Chuck and Larry") that same year, though it all came crashing down after bizarre posts on her website sympathizing with Adolf Hitler, as per The Hollywood Reporter.

 The Singapore-born celebrity wrote that she had "learned the truth about the war and what Hitler truly did," insisting that "he was not a bad person as they have made him out to be."
 On top of the inflammatory piece, Tequila posted photos of herself posing in front of a picture of Auschwitz dressed as a scantily clad Nazi.